Skip to main content

 Opportunities to Grow

-When you are a freelancer, you can grow in your field.
-But if you become too good, customers will inevitably return and become loyal.
+When you are freelancer, you can grow in your field.
+But if you become too good, customers are inevitably going to come back and become loyal.

 Once you establish your skills and expertise, you will have repetitive tasks from the same or different clients.
-Doing the same things over and over again can limit your opportunities to grow.
+Doing the same tasks over and over again can limit your opportunities to grow.

-You can grow in making your product even better and learn how to effectively communicate with various people to help you expand your reach.
+You can grow in making your product even better, and learn how to effectively communicate with a variety of people to help you expand you reach.

 Comparison No. 4